immense/Remotely/README.md

 ## Installation Instructions:
 - Before attempting installation, verify that your domain name is resolving to your server's IP address.
-  - For example, I can use the command `ping app.remotely.one` and see the IP address to which it resolves.
+  - For example, I can use the command `ping remotely.lucency.co` and see the IP address to which it resolves.
 - Find and download the `Remotely_Server_Installer[.exe]` CLI tool for the latest release on the [Releases page](https://github.com/lucent-sea/Remotely/releases).
   - You will run it on the server where you'll be hosting Remotely.
   - You need to run it with elevation (e.g. sudo or "Run as admin").